MarkRasavong/nanoMovil2.0/README.md

 ## Optimizations

 Card completely rerenders every time quantity has changed in the cart section.
 Can be improved creating a useState hook of the current quantity values and product prices.
 Registration form can also be hard coded and not rely on fetching the data from the API since there is not much data to be displayed.
+Can also add a new feature by adding indivdual dynamic page for each product.

 ## Lessons Learned: